andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ******
 # 2021-06-15 & 16

+* If one specifies flow linetype in make_diagram as number, it throws an error message.
+See vignette E.

 * Can you re-order flow columns from xstart ystart xend yend to xstart xend ystart yend to make consistent with ordering for variables (couldn't quickly figure out where in code that happens.)

 * Optional arguments to make_diagram not yet what I have in mind.
 See documentation header of function for a sketched out setup.